 Anyone can become a landlord.
 Buy a property; put a tenant inside.
 Bada bing, bada boom, you’re a landlord.

 How to become a landlord and how to become a successful landlord are two completely separate questions, just as having a kid isn’t the same as being a parent.

 One is an event.
 One is a lifestyle.
 A skill.
 A journey.

 Landlording can be exceptionally profitable and fun.
-It can challenge you, grow you, and give you the freedom to live life to the fullest.
-Spend more time with your family, traveling the world, and helping others.
+It can challenge you, help you grow, and give you the freedom to live life to the fullest.
+Spend more time with your family, travel the world, and help others.

 Becoming a great landlord begins long before signing a lease.
 It starts with owning a profitable rental property.
-And the sad truth is: Most properties actually make terrible rental properties, because they don’t provide any cash flow.
+And the sad truth is that most properties actually make terrible rental properties, because they don’t provide any cash flow.
 (Cash flow is the extra monthly income you get to keep after paying the bills.)

 As you think about buying a property, it’s vital that you run all the numbers to ensure the property will actually cash flow.

 The basic definition of cash flow is simple: Total Income – Total Expenses = Cash Flow